Perry Saturn: International promotions (2002–2004)

 Immediately after leaving the WWF, Saturn toured Europe with the World Wrestling All-Stars promotion in their European tour, mainly working against Sabu.

-Saturn worked for New Japan Pro-Wrestling and on the American independent circuit before retiring from professional wrestling due to injuries in 2004.
+Saturn worked for New Japan Pro-Wrestling, Hawaii and on the American independent circuit before retiring from professional wrestling due to injuries in 2004.
+His last match at that time was on December 4, 2004, teaming with TS Aggressor, defeating Brian Ash and Glen Octane for Impact Pro Wrestling in Delta, Iowa.
 He would be homeless for years due to drug addiction and his whereabouts were unknown.

-Return to Wrestling (2011–2013)
+Return to wrestling (2011–2013)

 Saturn returned to wrestling in 2011, wrestling his first match in over seven years on October 15, 2011, at the AWE Night of the Legends pay-per-view show from Fishersville, Virginia facing CW Anderson.
 Saturn won the match.

 Saturn won his first championship in over a decade as he defeated Arik Cannon & Sir Bradley Charles in a Triple Threat match for the 3XW Pure Wrestling championship on April 27 in Des Moines, Iowa.
-In March 2013, Saturn wrestled at Jerry Lynn's retirement show for Heavy On Wrestling in Minneapolis, MN.
+In March 2013, Saturn wrestled at Jerry Lynn's retirement show for Heavy On Wrestling in Minneapolis, Minnesota.
 He competed in the opening six-man tag match, where his team came out victorious.
 Saturn entered the Extreme Rising World Championship tournament which was eventually won by Stevie Richards, he was defeated in the first round by Luke Hawx.